Connect with us

 When Chris was sacked in September, Nottingham Forest were languishing at the foot of the table with just a single point from their first seven matches.
 However, the arrival of Steve Copper as their new manager has triggered a remarkable turnaround in form.
 Forest’s 4-1 thumping of Cooper’s former side in December extended Forest’s unbeaten run to eight games and left them just four points off the top six.

 After losing just one of their last 15 matches, Forest will surely have enough to secure a playoff place if they keep up their recent run of form.
 The top half of the Championship is currently quite congested, with seven teams within six points of one another.
-QPR and occupy the playoff spots right now, but even and Preston at 13th and 14th will still be harbouring hopes for a playoff push.
+QPR and Stoke occupy the playoff spots right now, but even and at 13th and 14th will still be harbouring hopes for a playoff push.

 Tackle the News